mjosaarinen/rij256-rv/README.md

     ( 14 18 22 26 30  2  6 10 )
     ( 19 23 27 31  3  7 11 15 )
 ```

+*   The key schedule of Rijndael-(256,256) is the same as AES-256, except
+that one needs to double the amount.
+The first half of the
+(14+1)*32 = 480-byte Rijndael-(256,256) key schedule for a given key is the
+same as AES-256 subkeys generated for the same 256-bit key.
+To generate the second half, one needs to increase the loop length
+(and make more round constants available.)

 ##  Implementation with with RISC-V "Zvkned" Extension